Auto19/WordGenerator/README.md

 # WordGenerator
 A program that generates words

-import it into your html document with:
+Download it then import it into your html document with a variation of this:

 <script src="WordsAPI.js"></script>
 <br><br>